MiguelHerreraAlvarez/Paint/README.md

 Miguel Herrera Álvarez.
 Last-year Computer Engineering student in the University of Las Palmas de Gran Canaria.

 ## Develop
-This project works as a pet project of p5.js, I have develop a simple paint using this library that allow user can draw in the choosen color and erase it or clean all the canvas, the user can change the pencil weight too.
+This project works as a pet project of p5.js, I have develop a simple paint using this library that allow user can draw with the choosen color and erase it or clean all the canvas, the user can change the pencil weight too.

 ### Decisions